stephenharris/WordPressBehatExtension/README.md

 2. Add the following Behat configuration file below.
 You should need:

- - path to your WordPress install (here assumed `vendor/wordpress`, relative to your project's root directory.
+ - The path to your WordPress install (here assumed `vendor/wordpress`, relative to your project's root directory).
  - The database, and database username and password of your WordPress install (here assumed `wordress_test`, `root`, `''`)
  - The URL of your WordPress install (In this example we'll be using php's build in server)
  - A temporary directory to store e-mails that are 'sent'